Occupational inequality: Communication

-In STEM industries, meetings and technical discussions are often very knowledge and experience based.
+In STEM industries, meetings and technical discussions are often knowledge and experience based.
 In these settings, people with more dominant – and often perceived to be "masculine" – personas tend to drive and overpower the conversation because they sound more knowledgeable on a certain topic.
 This way of communication, often correlated with self-promotion, can put men and people with more masculine personas at an advantage because "self-promotion is a stereotypically masculine communication style involving aggressive displays of confidence that assert one's own superiority".
 And even though "women's abilities to successfully self-promote are often inhibited by fear of backlash or social sanctions for counterstereotypical behavior", women in technology often feel the need to be more masculine to have their voice heard.

 Another way this manifests itself is in varying communication styles.
 A person with a "competitive communication style" may frequently interrupt others as a way of showing dominance.
 Studies have shown that interruptions are associated with masculinity as a meta-analysis of 43 studies found that men make more intrusive interruptions than women do.
-Therefore, because women are often more likely than men to be the ones interrupted, it causes women to feel inferior during a discussion.
-This leads to women feeling less competent in their technical abilities, and decreased productivity as they begin to feel like their opinions don't matter as much, leading to a negative work environment.

 Social factors

 Another factor that creates the difference in experience for men and women in STEM fields is the social climate.
-The idea of the "old boy culture" is very much pertinent in male-dominated STEM fields where women find it difficult to fit in.
+The idea of the "old boy culture" is pertinent in male-dominated STEM fields where women find it difficult to fit in.
 Furthermore, female role models and mentors are rare for young women in these industries.
-Because mentors are very important in aiding in career development as well as building self-esteem in the workplace, the lack of female mentors inhibits the growth and success of women in STEM workplaces.
+Because mentors are important in aiding in career development as well as building self-esteem in the workplace, the lack of female mentors inhibits the growth and success of women in STEM workplaces.
 These social factors lead to an environment that may not be inclusive towards women because women feel like they need to be "one of the boys" in order to be included.

 Because of these social factors and the communication differences between men and women, the experience for women in STEM fields varies greatly from that of women in more gender-balanced or female-dominated industries.